SuzanneDorinski/test-repo-with-GitHub-app-for-Windows/NotesReGitHubApp.md

 token is really long, and if you are doing the git push while using RStudio, you need to remember that the prompt dialogues may show up in RStudio rather than the Git Bash window.

+And also note that the special token that you type in is NOT the token from the authentication app.
+Nope, it's the token you use when calling the GitHub API.